 Table C2 includes a column heading “Years with (or years providing services to) the Applicant.”
 In completing this information, may a start-up entity refer to the years of service that an individual provided to its Controlling Entity?

-Yes, provided that the Applicant had consistently referred to the track record of its Controlling Entity throughout its Allocation Application.
+Yes, provided that the Applicant has consistently referred to the track record of its Controlling Entity throughout its Allocation Application.
 Also, the Applicant should be sure to indicate, in the Management Capacity and Capitalization Strategy sections of its application, that the information provided in Tables C1 and C2 refers to the individual’s track record of service to the Controlling Entity.

-How should Applicants disclose the use of consultants in the Application?
+How should Applicants disclose the use of consultants in the Allocation Application?

 Applicants must identify key consultants in Table C2, indicating the general area of work conducted by each consultant (e.g. Raising/Deploying Capital, Asset/Risk Management, etc.).
-Applicants will not be penalized in the Application scoring for the use of consultants, since the Management Capacity section is not scored in Phase 1.
+Applicants will not be penalized in the Allocation Application scoring for the use of consultants, since the Management Capacity section is not scored in Phase 1.
 The CDFI Fund recognizes that CDEs may gain greater efficiencies by outsourcing certain functions (e.g. asset management functions, compliance reporting, etc.) for their NMTC transactions to organizations that have already built the capacity to efficiently manage these processes.

-The CDFI Fund also acknowledges that a CDE without prior NMTC experience may wish to retain outside expertise, including that related to structuring NMTC transactions, Application preparation, etc. However, CDEs must disclose these individuals/firms in Table C2 and discuss their roles and responsibilities in Questions 29-31.
+The CDFI Fund also acknowledges that a CDE without prior NMTC experience may wish to retain outside expertise, including that related to structuring NMTC transactions, Allocation Application preparation, etc. However, CDEs must disclose these individuals/firms in Table C2 and discuss their roles and responsibilities in Questions 29-31.

 If the Applicant will be receiving consulting services from multiple employees of one firm, they should only list the main contact or principal from this firm as well as list all activities the firm will support.
 An Applicant should also provide, in the narratives for Questions 29-31, an estimate of the percentage of work to be performed by the consultant(s).
 An Applicant must also identify any consultant(s) contracted to read or write either portions or the entirety of their Allocation Application in Table C2.